-The Department's present commitments, based on its present participant's share and representing its share of construction costs based on aggregate outstanding debt issued as of June 30, 2006, approximates \$89,461,000 for Projects 1, 2, and 3 and approximates \$815,000 for Trojan.
-This aggregate amount, including interest and annual operating costs, is payable over the life of the projects as part of the cost of power purchased.
-The aggregate net amount billed through BPA for the year ended June 30, 2006 applicable to WPPSS Projects 1, 2, and 3, and Trojan was approximately \$1,622,000.
+The Department's present commitments, based on its present participant's share and representing its share of construction costs based on aggregate outstanding debt issued as of June 30, 2007, approximates \$87,800,000 for Projects 1, 2, and 3 and approximates \$561,000 for Trojan.
+The aggregate amount, including interest and annual operating costs, is payable over the life of the projects as part of the cost of power purchased.

 The Department purchases power from Priest Rapids Development and Wanapum Development.
-The Department is also required to pay a portion of the development costs under these contracts through 2005 and 2009, respectively.
-Costs associated with these contracts for the year ended June 30, 2006 was approximately \$400,000.
+The Department is also required to pay a portion of the development costs under these contracts through 2009.
+Costs associated with these contracts for the year ended June 30, 2007 was approximately \$483,000.

-During the year ended June 30, 1998, the Department entered into a firm power purchase contract with BPA.
-The contract requires fixed payments through September 30, 2006 of approximately \$400,000 for the fiscal year ending June 30, 2007.
+During the year ended June 30, 1998, the Department entered into a firm power purchase contract with the Bonneville Power Administration.
+This contract required fixed payments through September 30, 2006.
+Payments for the fiscal year ended June 30, 2007, were approximately \$254,000.